davidgsd/AllScan/docs/manualInstallUpdate.md

 NOTE: The below instructions are for ASL Distributions.
 For HamVOIP, make the following changes to the install/update commands:
 * Replace references to the web root folder "/var/www/html/" with "/srv/http/"
 * Replace references to the web server group name "www-data" with "http"
-* Instead of "apt-get install..." do "pacman -S php-sqlite"
+* Instead of "apt-get" commands do "pacman -Syu; pacman -S php-sqlite"
-* You may need to uncomment the following lines in /etc/php/php.ini (make sure they do not have a ';' in front)<br>
+* You may need to uncomment/add the following lines in /etc/php/php.ini (make sure they do not have a ';' in front)<br>
 	extension=pdo_sqlite.so<br>
 	extension=sqlite3.so
 * After installing on HamVOIP restart Lighttpd or do a reboot of the node